ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 ### Ballerina tool

 **Ballerina** is a command-line tool for managing Ballerina source code.
-It helps you to manage Ballerina projects and modules, test, build and run programs, etc.
+It helps you to manage Ballerina projects and modules, test, build, and run programs, etc.

-It also enables you to easily install, update and switch among Ballerina distributions.
-The main focus of this guide is to teach you how, but first, let’s talk about Ballerina distributions.
+It also enables you to easily install, update, and switch among Ballerina distributions.
+The main focus of this guide is to teach you how to perform these actions but first, let’s talk about Ballerina distributions.

 ### Ballerina distributions